-- (a) The Full Fire and Rescue Authority is responsible for approving the annual un-audited Statement of Accounts. - (b) The Chief Finance Officer is responsible for: - (i) publishing a timetable for the closure of the accounts annually and advise staff and external auditors accordingly; - (ii) ensuring the Authority's annual Statement of Accounts is prepared in accordance with the CIPFA Code of Practice on Local Authority in the United Kingdom, the Accounts and Audit Regulations and any other relevant guidelines. - (iii) facilitating the external audit process leading to a satisfactory audit report, including the agreement and issuance of letters of representation as appropriate; - (c) It is the responsibility of Principal Officers to ensure that arrangements are put in place each year to deliver the elements of the Authority's closure timetable that apply to their service area in the format requested.
+- (a) The Board of Commissioners is responsible for approving the annual un-audited Statement of Accounts.
+The Board has delegated its responsibility for approving the annual un-audited statement of accounts to the F&A committee. - (b) The Chief Finance Officer is responsible for: - (i) publishing a timetable for the closure of the accounts annually and advise staff and external auditors accordingly; - (ii) ensuring the Authority's annual Statement of Accounts is prepared in accordance with the CIPFA Code of Practice on Local Board in the United Kingdom, the Accounts and Audit Regulations and any other relevant guidelines. - (iii) facilitating the external audit process leading to a satisfactory audit report, including the agreement and issuance of letters of representation as appropriate; - (c) It is the responsibility of Principal Officers to ensure that arrangements are put in place each year to deliver the elements of the Board's closure timetable that apply to their service area in the format requested.

-14.3.7.
+12.3.7.
 Use of Authority Reserves

-- (a) The establishment of reserves and incurring of expenditure from reserves will be authorised by the Authority, by recommendation of the Chief Finance Officer. - (b) The Chief Finance Officer is responsible for; - (i) advising the Authority on reserve level and arrangements.
-The advice will be based upon an annual risk assessment of the prudent levels that should be maintained: - (ii) managing the Authority reserves in accordance with decisions taken by the Authority, its committees and relevant codes of accounting practice and policies; - (iii) reporting the reserve position annually at financial year end as part of the statement of accounts reporting process.
+- (a) The establishment of reserves and incurring of expenditure from reserves will be authorised by the Board, by recommendation of the Chief Finance Officer. - (b) The Chief Finance Officer is responsible for; - (i) advising the Board on reserve level and arrangements.
+The advice will be based upon an annual risk assessment of the prudent levels that should be maintained; - (ii) managing the Board reserves in accordance with decisions taken by the Board, its committees and relevant codes of accounting practice and policies; - (iii) reporting the reserve position annually at financial year end as part of the statement of accounts reporting process.

-14.4.
+12.4.
 Risk Management and Control of Resources

-14.4.1.
+12.4.1.
 Risk Management

-(a) It is essential that robust, integrated systems are developed and maintained for identifying, evaluating, and managing all significant strategic and operational risks to the Authority.
+(a) It is essential that robust, integrated systems are developed and maintained for identifying, evaluating, and managing all significant strategic and operational risks to the Board.
 This should include the proactive participation of all those associated with planning and delivering services.

-- (b) The Authority is responsible for establishing its approach to risk management and for reviewing the effectiveness of risk management arrangements. - (c) The Chief Fire Officer is responsible for; - (i) the timely identification of strategic risks affecting the Authority, in conjunction with Principal Officers; - (ii) developing risk management systems and controls in conjunction with Principal Officers; - (iii) annual reporting to the Authority and it's committees on the corporate risk register in addition to periodic risk updates. - (d) Principal Officers are responsible for; - (i) risk management, having regard to advice from the Chief Finance Officer, and other specialist officers e.g., crime prevention, fire prevention, health and safety. - (ii) promoting and embedding risk management arrangements and advising the Authority and internal officers on the proper insurance cover for material risks where appropriate; - (i) undertaking regular reviews of risks within their service area and ensuring findings from these are fed back into the risk management cycle to ensure these are managed appropriately.
+- (b) The Board is responsible for establishing its approach to risk management and for reviewing the effectiveness of risk management arrangements. - (c) The Chief Fire Officer is responsible for; - (i) the timely identification of strategic risks affecting the Board, in conjunction with Principal Officers; - (ii) developing risk management systems and controls in conjunction with Principal Officers; - (iii) annual reporting to the Board and it's committees on the corporate risk register in addition to periodic risk updates. - (d) Principal Officers are responsible for; - (i) risk management, having regard to advice from the Chief Finance Officer, and other specialist officers e.g., crime prevention, fire prevention, health and safety. - (ii) promoting and embedding risk management arrangements and advising the Board and internal officers on the proper insurance cover for material risks where appropriate; - (i) undertaking regular reviews of risks within their service area and ensuring findings from these are fed back into the risk management cycle to ensure these are managed appropriately.

-14.4.2.
+12.4.2.
 Internal Control